 Member Care Associates Inc. (MCA) is a non-profit organisation working internationally from Geneva and the USA.
 MCA's involvement in Global Integration focuses on the wellbeing and effectiveness of personnel and their organizations in the mission, humanitarian, and development sectors as well as global mental health, all with a view towards supporting sustainable development for all people and the planet.
 Our services include consultation, training, research, developing resources, and publications.

-Actively integrating our lives with global realities by connecting relationally and contributing relevantly on behalf of human wellbeing and the issues facing humanity, in light of our integrity & core values (e.g., ethical, humanitarian, faith-based).
+Global Integrationis a framework for actively integrating our lives with global realities by connecting relationally and contributing relevantly on behalf of human wellbeing and the issues facing humanity, in light of our integrity and core values (e.g., ethical, humanitarian,human rights, faith-based).